Since this review’s original publication, Oral-B has updated the Vitality (in 2018).

 We are not sponsored by big brands or healthcare companies.
 Our site is funded by affiliate revenue and ads, but we only recommend products that we have tested and truly believe to be worth your money.

 Why not watch this short video to find out all about us?

 And now for a bit more detail….

-There is also some more premium brushes on the market that could be for you, but for this review we will mainly be looking into brushes with similar prices and features as the Vitality.
+There are also some more premium brushes on the market that could be for you, but for this review, we will mainly be looking into brushes with similar prices and features as the Vitality.

 Variants of this brush

 In July 2018, Oral-B launched the ‘Vitality 100’, replacing the version of the Vitality that came before it.

 The difference between the new ‘Vitality 100’ and the older Vitality are as follows: